ibm-cloud-docs/Registry/ts_index.md

     *  If you want to create new trusted content, [push new signed images](registry_trusted_content.html#trustedcontent_push).

-    *  If you don't want to change the previous trusted content, add a signature to the latest images in the registry.
+    *  If you don't want to change the previous trusted content, add a signature to the most recent images in the registry.

        ```
        docker trust sign <image>:<tag>